top of page

 Thank you, sponsors: Sens.
 Riccelli, Hasegawa, Conway, Nobles, Wilson, C.

-Status: Inactive.
-This legislation is inactive due to a lack of consensus.
+Status: Senate Health & Long-Term Care..
+This legislation did not progress in 2025 due to a lack of consensus.

 Testimony: Submitted 1/24